A performer, maker, teacher, and speaker, Caroline Bowditch is a multi-hyphenate.

 It went so well we continued to work together to make the show Snigel and Friends.
 This time I am out of my chair, but still a snail!

 We made the show through lots of play and invited groups of children and babies into the space regularly, this meant we could see what age group was most engaged with the work and the piece I wanted to make.

-It was important to me not to be in a closed rehearsal room, it was so valuable to draw on experiences of parents and babies to not only create the shape of the piece but to create the world which the audience come in to.
+It was important to me not to be in a closed rehearsal room, it was so valuable to draw on experiences of parents and babies to not only create the shape of the piece but to create the world which the audience comes in to.

 How long have you been performing Snigel and Friends, and what countries have you performed at?

-We first performed the show at the Dance International Glasgow Family day at Tramway in Glasgow May 2017.
+We first performed the show at the Dance International Glasgow Family day at Tramway in Glasgow in May 2017.

 Since then we did a 4 week run at Edinburgh Festival, we have toured at various venues throughout Scotland and England.
 We also took the show to Skånes in Sweden.

-To date we have performed the show approximately 64 times, and still loving it.
+To date, we have performed the show approximately 64 times, and still loving it.